 You can download the template below to use it for your next project and import it directly into Novlr.
-If you go to the My writing page from your Novlr dashboard and click on “Import,” the template will automatically split your project into acts and sections for easy plotting!
+If you go to the Projects page from your Novlr dashboard and click on “Import,” the template will automatically split your project into acts and sections for easy plotting!

 There is no “right” way to outline a novel.
 That’s why there are lots of different story structures out there.
 The trick is finding one that works for you and adapting it to suit your needs.
 Once you understand the way story structure works, it’s easy to bend the rules to make something completely unique to you.

 What a good plot template can do is provide a springboard for your ideas, giving them fertile soil in which your imagination can help them flourish into the novel they deserve to be.